PipedreamHQ/pipedream/docs/docs/quickstart/use-managed-auth-in-code/README.md

 ![select-account](./images/select-account.gif)

-Then **Deploy** the workflow and test your workflow (either load the endpoint or click **Send Test Event**).
+Then **Deploy** and test your workflow (either load the endpoint or click **Send Test Event**).
 Select an event that executed this step to inspect the exports — you should see the response from Google's `/userinfo` API.

 ![image-20210525185209154](./images/image-20210525185209154.png)